Marvel 1602: Plot

-All over Europe, strange weather is provoking panic.
-Many believe the unnatural occurrences are the beginning of the Apocalypse.
-Dr. Stephen Strange, the court physician of Queen Elizabeth I, senses that there are unnatural forces at work.
-He has also been asked to watch over the secret treasure of the Knights Templar which is being brought over from Jerusalem.
-Elizabeth tells her head of intelligence, Sir Nicholas Fury, to bring the weapon to England safely.
-Fury in turn contracts blind minstrel and agent Matthew Murdoch (Daredevil of Marvel 1602) to rendezvous with the Templar guard somewhere in Europe and secure the weapon.
-Later that evening, Fury and his assistant Peter Parquagh are attacked by a winged assassin whom Fury disables and locks in the Tower of London.
+All over Europe, strange weather provokes panic, with many believing that the unnatural occurrences are the beginning of the Apocalypse.
+Dr. Stephen Strange, the court physician of Elizabeth I, senses that there are unnatural forces at work.
+He has also been asked to watch over the secret treasure of the Knights Templar which is being brought to England from Jerusalem.
+Elizabeth tasks her head of intelligence, Sir Nicholas Fury, to bring the treasure—believed to be a weapon—to England safely.
+Fury in turn contracts blind minstrel and agent Matthew Murdoch to rendezvous with the Templar guard somewhere in Europe and secure the weapon.
+Later that evening, Fury and his assistant Peter Parquagh are attacked by an assassin whom Fury disables and locks in the Tower of London.

-Meanwhile, the ship Virginia Maid arrives in England from the New World, carrying the young Virginia Dare, the first child born in Roanoke colony, as well as her Native American bodyguard Rojhaz.
+Meanwhile, the ship Virginia Maid arrives in England from the New World, carrying the young Virginia Dare, the first child born in Roanoke Colony, as well as her Native American bodyguard Rojhaz.
 They are taken to meet the Queen only for a second winged assassin to snatch Virginia.
-Rohjaz quickly disables the attacker, but Virginia has transformed into a white gryphon.
-Rojhaz subdues Virginia, and Stephen Strange bespells her to human form before Fury sees her transformed.
-She has strange shapeshifting powers, and Strange suspects she is the cause of the disastrous weather.
-Fury interrogates one of the assassins to learn who sent him.
+Rohjaz quickly disables the attacker, but not before Virginia transforms into a white gryphon.
+Rojhaz subdues Virginia, and Strange bespells her to human form before Fury sees her.
+Dare's powers cause Strange to suspect that she is the cause of the disastrous weather.
+Fury interrogates the imprisoned assassin to learn who sent him.
 He is told that it is Count Otto von Doom, ruler of Latveria, but Fury is too late to stop one of Doom's machines from killing Elizabeth with a poison gas released by dropping a pill into aqua regia.

-With Elizabeth's death, James VI becomes ruler of both England and Scotland.
-James is distrustful of "witchbreed", those with magical or uncanny powers, and collaborates with Spanish High Inquisitor Enrique to blame the witchbreed of England, headed by Carlos Javier (Charles Xavier of Marvel 1602), for Elizabeth's death.
-Fury, a friend of Carlos and his students, is forced to take the witchbreed to the Tower.
-Strange, Javier, and Fury meet there and discuss how to save the world — an act which will almost surely lead to them being branded traitors by James.
-Strange has learned that Murdoch and the Templar agent Donal have been betrayed and are now in the hands of Doom.
+Upon Elizabeth's death, James VI becomes ruler of both England and Scotland.
+James is distrustful of "witchbreed", those with magical or uncanny powers, and collaborates with Spanish High Inquisitor Enrique to blame the witchbreed of England, headed by Carlos Javier, for Elizabeth's death.
+Fury, a friend of Javier and his students, is forced to take the witchbreed to the Tower.
+Strange, Javier, and Fury meet and discuss how to save the world; an act which will almost surely lead to them being branded traitors by James.
+Strange learns that Natasha, a fellow agent, has betrayed Murdoch and the Templar agent Donal to Doom.
 Strange also learns that Doom has been holding captive four heroes from the ship Fantastick, including Fury's friend Sir Richard Reed.
-Javier agrees to help Fury; all taking a ship levitated by Javier and his page John Grey across the continent.
+Javier agrees to help Fury, and the party sets out on a ship levitated by Javier and his page John Grey across the continent.